krisswiltshire30/playstation-library/README.md

 ### Reflection
 I learnt a lot whilst undertaking this task, for instance, I learnt how to work with state in a react, I learnt how to deal with CORS errors when sending packages to AWS by using a proxy, and also learnt how to use Mongodb.

-I think if I had more time to work on this project I would clean it up considerably by extracting a lot of the functions and forms into seperate components so it is a lot easier to read.
+I think if I had more time to work on this project I would clean it up considerably by extracting a lot of the functions and forms into seperate components.

 Though it was not part of the spec I would add a user login feature.
 I would also add sorting and search functionality to sort through the list of games via their game content.
 ### Design